jzelinskie/whirlpool/README.md

 }
 ```

-## docs
+## Docs

-checkout the [gopkgdoc page](http://go.pkgdoc.org/github.com/jzelinskie/whirlpool), but there isn't much -- it works just like the other hashes in the standard library
+Check out the [gopkgdoc page](http://go.pkgdoc.org/github.com/jzelinskie/whirlpool), but there isn't much -- it works just like the other hashes in the standard library

-## branches
+## Branches

 * master - stable, works like the hash libs in the corelib
 * trace - same code as master, but prints midstate values to stdout